What American travelers need to know about getting a covid-19 test in Mexico

 However, not all travelers have found the process straightforward.

-Florida resident Viviane d’Adesky and her husband thought it was challenging to find a test in Mexico City on a recent trip to see family for the holidays.
-Although the couple was departing before the Jan.
-26 CDC order start date, they needed to get tested after a family member tested positive for the coronavirus.
+Florida resident Viviane d’Adesky and her husband thought it was challenging to find a test in Mexico City on a trip to see family for the holidays.

 “A lot of places are requiring three or four days of advance notice for the appointment,” d’Adesky says.
 “You couldn’t make a same-day appointment because there’s so many people trying to get a test right now.”

-To make sure travelers get a test timed correctly for their departure, Magdalena Arias, the sales and marketing manager for the Hotel Matilda in San Miguel de Allende says it’s best to make an appointment at least three to four days in advance.
+To make sure travelers get a test timed correctly for their departure, Magdalena Arias, the sales and marketing manager for the Hotel Matilda in San Miguel de Allende, says it’s best to make an appointment at least three to four days in advance.
 If travelers are staying in a remote area, Arias says, they may need to go to a larger city to get their test.

-[Why you may want to consider a travel agent during the pandemic]

 How much will my coronavirus test cost?

 The price of your coronavirus test will depend on where you’re staying and what kind of test you get.
-Like in the United States, PCR tests will range from about $130 to $150 at a lab or hospital.
+As in the United States, PCR tests will range from about $130 to $150 at a lab or hospital.

-With the new CDC order, many Mexican hotels are enticing customers by taking care of a guest’s testing altogether.
+Many Mexican hotels are enticing customers by taking care of a guest’s testing altogether.

 “Most of the hotels throughout Mexico are offering the service, and they’re even giving it to you for free,” says Hope Smith, a California-based travel adviser and owner of the Virtuoso agency Born To Travel.

-For example, Sandals properties are offering free rapid tests for travelers going back to the United States, and Meliá Hotels & Resorts created a free insurance policy for guests that covers an antigen test at the property, among other medical costs.
+For example, Sandals properties are offering free rapid tests for travelers going back to the United States, and Meliá Hotels International created a free insurance policy for guests that covers an antigen test at the property, among other medical costs.

 On the other end of the spectrum, Smith says she has seen on-site coronavirus PCR tests cost around $300 at luxury hotels in Mexico.
 A travel adviser can help clients staying in luxury properties find cheaper testing options and arrange for transportation to a lab if needed.

-Carmen Joaquin, president of the Cozumel Business Owners Union (COPARMEX), says antigen tests on the island are much cheaper than travelers fear.
+Carmen Joaquin, president of the Cozumel Business Owners Union, says antigen tests on the island are much cheaper than travelers fear.

 “The cheapest antigen test I’ve found here is about $15-$20; it’s really not that expensive,” she says, adding that many of the larger hotel chains are including the cost of a coronavirus test in the room rate.

-[The U.S. is requiring covid-19 tests for international entry.
-Experts say the approach is flawed.]

-What happens if I test positive for covid-19 in Mexico?
+What happens if I test positive in Mexico?

-If you test positive, you will have to stay in Mexico and quarantine at your accommodation for 14 days.
+If you test positive, you will have to stay in Mexico and isolate at your accommodation for 14 days.

 Knowing that potential extended stay may scare away customers, hotels across Mexico are offering heavily discounted room rates for those who test positive.

-For example, guests who test positive at Velas Resorts in Los Cabos, Riviera Maya, Riviera Nayarit and Puerto Vallarta can extend their reservations at a 75 percent discount on the resort’s listed web rates, plus the property will offer an extra suite for the guest to quarantine if they’re traveling with others.
+For example, guests who test positive at Velas Resorts in Los Cabos, Riviera Maya, Riviera Nayarit and Puerto Vallarta can extend their reservations at a 75 percent discount on the resort’s listed Web rates, plus the property will offer an extra suite for the guest to isolate in if they’re traveling with others.

 Smith has mixed feelings on sending clients to Mexico before the CDC order goes into effect, and she feels particularly concerned for travelers who may test positive.
 It might not be an issue for those who are asymptomatic or have mild cases, but Smith worries about those who may need more serious care.